scuzzydude/asimov/asimov.md

 I follow drummer boy inside.
 The house might have been westside, but the inside was classic East Hollywood filth, cigarettes, beer bottles, food wrappers, and clothes strewn all over.
 Nai was shirtless, on the couch with a game controller in his hand.
 Drummer boy flopped down next to Nai and picked up the other game controller.
 There was another drummer on the other couch.
 He was facing away from me, reading a book.
 It might have been Lars Ulrich, slumming it, doing his corporate market research.

-"Nai, why didn't show up for work?"
+"Nai, why didn't you show up for work?"

 "Hey Tex, I'm off on Tuesdays and Thursdays.
 I told you last month when you was making the schedule."